Feed detoxification processes authorisation guidance

 Ongoing applications

-If you submitted a detoxification application to the EU before 1 January 2021 and the assessment process for this application has not been completed, you will need to submit your application to us, using our regulated products application service.
+If you submitted a detoxification application to the EU before 1 January 2021 and the assessment process for this application has not been completed, you will need to submit your application to us, using our regulated products application portal.
 When completing the application, you will be asked to provide your EFSA question number.

 Existing authorisations